4.7 / 5 - (25 votes) Thermal waters used in the Termy complex ...czytaj więcej

 Old Warsaw it had a favorable location on the trade route leading from the Black Sea to the Baltic.
 Mostly wealthy merchants settled here.

-In the center of the Old Town of Warsaw there was a square where around 40 lived the richest settlers.
-Each of them had a plot of 9 width and 35 meters in length.
-The tenement houses belonging to them were narrow, one or two-storey, with steep stairs and gable roofs.
-Initially, the development of the Warsaw Old Town was wooden, but after several fires, it was ordered to build only brick houses were ordered to be built.
+In the center of the Old Town of Warsaw, there was a square inhabited by about 40 of the richest settlers.
+Each of them had a plot 9 m wide and 35 m long.
+The tenement houses belonging to them were narrow, one or two-story, with steep stairs and gable roofs.
+Initially, the buildings in Warsaw's Old Town were wooden, but after several fires, only brick houses were ordered to be built.

 In the Middle Ages, the Old Town of Warsaw occupied about 10 ha and had two marketplaces, 12 streets and around 170 houses, as well as a big garbage dump, The Gnojna Góra.